isonil/LINQCached/README.md

 }
 ```

-It can also be used to cache additional info about elements:
+It can also be used to cache additional info about the elements:

 ```C#
 foreach( var cachedElemInfo in collection